 While my current “workplace” is at home taking care of these three crazy kids, I have put in my fair share of time in more traditional workplace settings.
 I know all to well how the florescent lights and grey cubicle walls can take their toll on you.
 I remember how those office chairs can give you all sorts of aches and pains from sitting too long.
 And of course how I ended up with glasses to help my eyes focus despite having 20/20 vision.

 My current workplace definitely still gives me aches and pains, and takes a toll on me from time to time.
 But getting to spend my days reading stories, having tickle wars, and filling endless sippy cups is pretty awesome!
 And I know it won’t be forever, so I am keeping up with all the ways to stay healthy in the workplace for when I am no longer wiping noses 24/7 and deciphering who’s cry is coming from the other room.

 This Healthy Workplace Month, Reset your Workspace!

 Many of us spend the majority of our waking hours at a job, yet we rarely think about the impact our work environment can have on our well-being.
+We should start doing it right away, take some tips from experts from thefloridamaids.com/, for example.
 Whether it’s at home, in an office or anywhere in between, there’s always room for improvement.

 October is Healthy Workplace Month in Canada, which is about making an effort to create a healthy work environment.
 Why not take this opportunity to challenge yourself to make healthy changes to your workspace?
 Here are some suggestions to kick-start your workplace reset: